-To ensure you are fit enough for the demands of the role to be a Police Officer you must undertake a 15-metre multi-stage fitness test to level 5:4 as part of the recruitment process which you must pass before you can be appointed.
+To ensure you are fit enough for the demands of the role to be a Special constable you will undertake a 15-metre multi-stage fitness test to level 5:4 as part of the recruitment process which you must pass before you can be appointed.

 Candidates will be invited to attend Lancashire Constabulary HQ to undertake the fitness test which will be administered by suitably trained staff.
 Those candidates who do not attain the required level will not be able to proceed with the recruitment process but may be offered further attempts at the fitness test.
 If you fail the fitness test after three attempts your application will be halted and you will not be eligible to re-apply for a period of six months.

-Following successful recruitment Candidates will commence the Initial Police Learning and Development Programme (IPLDP).
+Following successful recruitment Candidates will commence the Initial Programme.
 As part of this you will be required to undertake the Fitness Test again at the start of the Personal Safety Training module.
-In line with the College of Policing any Officer who fails to attain the required level (Level 5:4) will not be permitted to undertake the Personal Safety Training Module.
+In line with the College of Policing any Special who fails to attain the required level (Level 5:4) will not be permitted to undertake the Personal Safety Training Module.

-From 1st September 2014 as part of the Winsor Recommendations all Police Officers are required to undertake an annual fitness test and therefore you should commence and maintain a suitable fitness programme throughout to ensure you can complete the annual fitness test.
+From 1st September 2014 as part of the Winsor Recommendations all Special Constables are required to undertake an annual fitness test and therefore you should commence and maintain a suitable fitness programme throughout to ensure you can complete the annual fitness test.

 It is advisable to gain medical approval before you commence any exercise programme.
 The benefits of exercise should far outweigh the risks but if you have any concerns about your health either before or during your programme then consult your GP.